 The condition of the hull and the propeller is also a critical factor.
 A dirty and / or damaged hull will modify the behaviour of the boat and therefore the engine performance.
 It can also cause cavitation which can seriously erode the surface of the propeller, the drive, etc.

 Engine main components

-NOTICE: The engine may not be exactly as represented here.
+NOTICE: minor engine details may not be exactly as shown.
 Some components may not be part of the engine ordered.
+Not binding pictures.